cynthiatreger/az-routing-guide-ep5-nva-routing-2-0/README.md

 ### 5.3.1.2.
 ARS behaviour adjusted with UDRs for OnPrem prefixes

 From previous episodes we know now that UDRs would do that perfectly, plus [UDRs are preferred over ARS programmed routes](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-networks-udr-overview#how-azure-selects-a-route): with a UDR configured on the FW NVA towards the On-Prem branch prefixes (192.168.0.0/16) and pointing to the Concentrator NVA (10.0.10.4), the ARS propagated route causing the loop on the FW NVA NIC would get overridden and packets would be forwarded to the Concentrator.

-Likewise, the Concentrator NVA has an ARS programmed route for On-Prem prefixes that should be overridden with a UDR to push the traffic up to the Concentrator OS.

 ### 5.3.1.3.
 Can ARS influence the Azure VNET ranges?